A reason to keep it on the shelf.

 The reagent finds surface lead and forms perovskite quantum dots locked to the painted decoration.

 Lead glows bright green at the exact shape of the paint.
-No lead, no glow.
-Yes-or-no on the surface you actually touch.
+No lead means no glow.
+You get a clear yes or no on the surface you actually touch.

-Keep what is clean.
-Bag what is hot.
-Move on with your day.
+Keep what is clean and bag what is hot, then get on with your day.

 A real customer · last week